Skip to main content

 Main season (spring and fall).
 Spinach can be seeded in the spring as soon as the soil can be worked.
 Sandy soils are generally preferred because they warm earlier in the spring.
 Two main crops are generally grown, one in the spring, another in late summer, seeded about 6 weeks before the average first frost.

-Winter production of spinach by New England growers is now quite popular.
-Stand-alone low tunnels equipped with heavyweight row cover (1.25 oz/yd2) and plastic (6mil) result in good winter survival of spinach and allow for separate fall and spring harvests.
+Winter Season.
+Winter production of spinach by New England growers is now quite common.
+Stand-alone low tunnels equipped with heavyweight row cover (1.25 oz/yd2) and plastic (6 mil) result in good winter survival of spinach and allow for separate fall and spring harvests.
 However, accessing plants during winter months when the ground is frozen is challenging, and leaves may not be saleable during this this period.
 High tunnel production permits winter access and provides additional insulation, and can result in winter-long harvests if plants are established by late fall.
+If direct-seeding, a September seeding date is suggested.
+Higher total yields (fall through spring) will be obtained by the earliest fall planting dates, primarily due to higher fall production.
+Spring-only yields are less affected by fall planting date.

 Row cover is not required for winter high tunnel spinach production, as spinach is cold- and frost-tolerant, but the use of row cover can speed up growth.

 Harvest